MarioMingarro/ClimaRep/README.md

 Here is a practical example using simulated data:
 The example simulates a pair of defined input areas and assesses their climate representativeness and transformation within a defined climate space.
-This involves creating a simulated climate space (represented as a `study_area`) within which the analysis is performed.
+This involves creating a simulated climate space within which the analysis is performed.

-Generate simulated climate raster layers.
+Generate simulated climate raster layers:

 ```{r}
 set.seed(2458)